 We are not stricter with kitniyot than we are with the five cereal grains, so whatever is acceptable regarding these grains is kosher for kitniyot, too.
 Thus, kitniyot that have not come into contact with water, or that have come into contact with water but were not left for more than 18 minutes before being cooked (like matza), may be eaten.
 Some poskim are stringent in this respect, but most are lenient.

 The poskim disagree about oils and whiskeys made from kitniyot.
-Those who rule leniently contend that the kitniyot prohibition does not apply to oil extracted from them, while those who rule stringently maintain that kitniyot oil has the same status as the kitniyot themselves.
+The lenient view is that the kitniyot prohibition does not apply to oil extracted from them, while according to the stringent view, kitniyot oil has the same status as kitniyot that may not be eaten according to custom.
 There is a middle position that asserts that if the kitniyot had been rinsed in water (for example, as part of the malting process) they become forbidden, and the oil extracted from them is prohibited.
-However, if they are ground and made into oil without having been moistened, they do not have the status of kitniyot.
+However, if they are ground and made into oil without having been moistened, they are permitted.

 Soybean, cottonseed, and canola (rapeseed) oils are not included in the prohibition.
 Many are stringent about soybean and canola oils, but whoever wishes to be lenient may be so.
 The widespread custom regarding cottonseed oil is to be lenient.

 Lecithin extracted from rapeseed and added to chocolate is not included in the kitniyot prohibition, though some are stringent.